nerdschoolbergen/javascript-best-practices/exercise-3/README.md

 :pencil2: Try adding the code to `exercise-3.js` and run it in Node.js.

-:book: Why did this happen?
-Because the `myVariable` variable i undefined, the code throws an `ReferenceError`.
+:book: Because the `myVariable` variable i undefined, the code throws an `ReferenceError`.

 :pencil2: Let's try adding a `myVariable` variable definition at the top: